Flynn-Primrose/Zoonosim/notes/Questions.md

 - Relative strength of contact types?
 A key aspect of the model is that contacts between agents come in a variety of types each of which modifies the probability of transmission.
 For example in pathosim contacts are broken down into 'work', 'home', 'school', and 'community'.
 Home contacts might have a weight of 2.0 where work contacts have a weight of 1.0, this would indicate that an agent is twice as likely to be infected at home as at work, all else being equal.
 This reflects the inherent differences in the types of contact that happen in these locations.
   - In our case the contact types will be different but we are still interested in their relative importance.
 Our contact types could be:
     - different contact type for different activities related to poultry (e.g. 'feeding', 'collecting eggs', 'removing fecal matter'...).
 We will want to have a rough idea of how likely transmission is during each of these activities relative to each other.
+- Temp./Hum.
+  - From reading I get the impression that these are carefully regulated during the production cycle.
+  - Obviously there is the question of what effect these variables have on susceptibility.
+  - There is also the possibility of using these variables as a means of detection.
+E.g. if stock is infected, gets a fever, and raises the local temperature.
+  - Theoretically it might be possible to 'sterilize' a barn by cycling these variables autoclave style.

+- Ammonia/CO2?
+  - I understand large enough operations can produce enough of these to merit specialized ventilation systems.
+  - Even at smaller scales, they will still be present.
+Enough to have a meaningful impact?

 ## Sources